Saim-naushad/Ransomware-Detection-Using-Machine-Learning/README.md

 * Scikit-learn was chosen for splitting data into training, validation and test set, and evaluating model performance.

 ### Challenges faced during the compilation of the project
-**Scaling and  Normalizing Dataset**

-Ensuring that the input features were on a similar scale was an essential part of training a robust neural network.
+**Scaling and  Normalizing Dataset**< br / >Ensuring that the input features were on a similar scale was an essential part of training a robust neural network.

 **Hyperparameter Tuning**